Anthony Albanese

-Following this, Albanese stood for leadership of the Labor Party against Bill Shorten in a leadership election.
+After the party's election defeat, Albanese stood for leadership of the Labor Party against Bill Shorten in a leadership election.
 Although Albanese won a large majority of the membership, Shorten received more support from Labor MPs and became leader.
 Shorten subsequently appointed Albanese to his Shadow Cabinet.
 After Labor's surprise defeat in the 2019 election, Shorten resigned as leader, with Albanese becoming the only person nominated in the leadership election to replace him; he was subsequently elected unopposed as leader of the Labor Party, becoming Leader of the Opposition.
-He led the party to the 2022 election, where it was victorious over Scott Morrison's Liberal–National Coalition.
-He was sworn in on 23 May 2022.
+He led the party to victory at the 2022 election, defeating the Liberal–National Coalition.

-In his first term, Albanese led his government's response to Australia's cost-of-living crisis caused by the 2021–2023 inflation surge, held an unsuccessful referendum to enshrine an Indigenous Voice to Parliament in the Constitution, updated Australia's climate targets to reach carbon neutrality by 2050, made major changes to industrial relations laws, enacted the Future Made in Australia industrial policy, created the National Anti-Corruption Commission, introduced a ban on children under sixteen from using social media platforms, established the Royal Commission into the Robodebt Scheme and expanded access to paid parental leave and subsidised childcare.
-In foreign policy, Albanese pledged further logistical support to Ukraine to assist with the Russo-Ukrainian War, attempted to strengthen relations in the Pacific region, and oversaw an easing of tensions and trade restrictions put on Australia by China.
+In his first term, Albanese led his government's response to a cost-of-living crisis caused by the 2021–2023 inflation surge, held an unsuccessful referendum to enshrine an Indigenous Voice to Parliament in the Constitution, updated Australia's climate targets to reach carbon neutrality by 2050, oversaw an acceleration of renewable energy projects, made major changes to industrial relations laws, enacted the Future Made in Australia industrial policy, created the National Anti-Corruption Commission, introduced a ban on children under sixteen from using social media platforms, established the Royal Commission into the Robodebt Scheme and expanded access to paid parental leave and subsidised childcare.
+In foreign policy, Albanese pledged further logistical support to Ukraine to assist with the Russo-Ukrainian war, attempted to strengthen relations in the Pacific region, and oversaw an easing of tensions and trade restrictions put on Australia by China.
 He also administered the official commencement of the AUKUS security pact between Australia, the United States, and the United Kingdom, and navigated Australia's response to the Gaza war.

-His government was re-elected in a landslide victory in the 2025 election, resulting in one of the largest Labor governments in Australian history.
-In his second term, Albanese reduced university education fees, expanded programs to combat Australia's housing inaffordability crisis and set the country's first 2035 emissions reduction targets.
+Albanese's government was re-elected in a landslide victory in the 2025 election, resulting in one of the largest Labor governments in Australian history.
+In his second term, Albanese's government reduced university education fees, responded to Australia's housing unaffordability crisis, set the country's first 2035 emissions reduction targets, established the National Environmental Protection Agency and Centre for Disease Control, responded to the 2025 Bondi Beach shooting and the oil crisis caused by 2026 Iran war, and initiated the Royal Commission on Antisemitism and Social Cohesion.
+On matters of foreign policy, his government recognised the State of Palestine, responded to President Donald Trump's tariffs, pledged support for US and Israeli attacks on Iran and finalised a free trade agreement with the European Union.
+Despite being ideologically aligned with the Labor Left faction, Labor has shifted towards the political centre during Albanese's tenure as prime minister.